a11599/pmi/README.md

 Inputs:

-- BL: Terminator character.
+- `BL`: Terminator character.
 If this character is found while parsing the number, the number parsed so far will be returned without considering the rest of the string.
 Set to 0 to parse to the end of the string.
-- BH: Maximum number of characters to take into consideration for the conversion.
+- `BH`: Maximum number of characters to take into consideration for the conversion.
-- ECX: Fixed point base, value which represents 1.
+- `ECX`: Fixed point base, value which represents 1.
-- ESI: Linear address of the numeric ASCIIZ string to parse.
+- `ESI`: Linear address of the numeric ASCIIZ string to parse.

 Outputs:

-- CF: Set if the number was invalid (contains a non-numeric character or overflows 32 bits).
+- `CF`: Set if the number was invalid (contains a non-numeric character or overflows 32 bits).
-- EAX: Parsed fixed point number if successful.
+- `EAX`: Parsed fixed point number if successful.

 ### `str_parse_hex`